Want to know more? Get up to date with the latest stories about service members and how all six branches make a positive

 The Defense Department administers thousands of academic exams to service members each year.
 These tests can help service members earn college credits for skills acquired during military training and operations.
 Tests are available at a discount to all Active Duty, Guard and Reserve personnel and include the following:

-The Defense Activity for Non-Traditional Education Support (DANTES) DSST Credit-by-Exam Program offers the College Level Examination Program (CLEP) and the DSST Credit-by-Exam program.
+The Defense Activity for Non-Traditional Education Support (DANTES) Credit-by-Exam Program offers the College Level Examination Program (CLEP) and the DSST Credit-by-Exam Program administered by Prometric.

 College Level Examination Program (CLEP)